Creating a Conda package for a project with Fortran and Python code

 Conda build will produce a lot of output as it goes through the build process, setting up various environments to perform the build in and running our build scripts.
 Presuming the build is successful (be patient, it can take a while), the path to the built package will be shown somewhere near the bottom, e.g. on Windows, it might be something like C:\Users\<username>\AppData\Local\Continuum\miniconda3\conda-bld\win-64\pyf-1.0.0-py310_0.tar.bz2.

-Testing and distributing the built package
+Testing and distributing the built package Link to heading

 The easiest way of testing the built package is to install it by specifying --use-local.
 Let’s create a new environment and install the package into it: